-A dog was no longer a sweet innocent animal, but as potential threat to a baby in a swing.
+A dog was no longer a sweet innocent animal but a potential threat to a baby in a swing.

-I spent countless hours awake, staring at my babies at the fear that they could stop breathing.
+I spent countless hours awake, staring at my babies in the fear that they could stop breathing.

 And now that they are older, mom anxiety has also found a way to grow with every phase they are in.

-Fear and anxiety sneak in our everyday routine such as dropping them off in school and worrying about their safety and well-being.
+Fear and anxiety sneak into our everyday routines such as dropping them off in school and worrying about their safety and well-being.

 Losing my appetite over the first symptoms of a simple common cold, and the paralyzing fear and anxiety that happens as a result of the possibility of something happening to them, or myself.

-Some moms experience these feelings to some degree, and some know how to shake it off as they arise.
+Some moms experience these feelings to some degree, and some know how to shake them off as they arise.

-However, there are instances where mom anxiety paralyses you in ways that makes you feel imprisoned.
+However, there are instances where mom anxiety paralyzes you in ways that make you feel imprisoned.
 When over-exaggerated thoughts consume you and don’t let you function.

 If that is the case for you, you are not alone.
 In fact, mom anxiety is more common than you think.